Why do Sports Injuries happen?

 CONSEQUENCES OF NEGLECTING THESE INJURIES

 Often the injuries which have been neglected for sometime, may result in more serious problems; acute injuries can become chronic.
-An inflammed tendon with continual stress and overuse can get ruptured after sometime.
+An inflamed tendon with continual stress and overuse can get ruptured after sometime.
 Or a sprained ligament with repetitive sprains may lead to joint instability.
 Wear and tear in the joints may set in fast with repetitive or unhealed injuries.
-Movements in the affected parts may get restricted with increasing difficulty in performing simple activities
+Movements in the affected parts may get restricted with increasing difficulty in performing simple activities.

 POSSIBLE OPTIONS FOR TREATMENT